Can a Brow Lift Fix Hooded Eyes?

 When it comes to treating hooded eyes or other cosmetic issues, Dr. Azizzadeh recognizes that there is no single treatment that works well for all patients.
 Thus, Dr. Azizzadeh personalizes a cosmetic treatment to his patient.
 Dr. Azizzadeh also educates his patients about all aspects of treatment to ensure they know exactly what to expect from a cosmetic procedure.

-For those who want to improve their facial appearance, Dr. Azizzadeh encourages them to schedule a free consultation.
+For those who want to improve their facial appearance, Dr. Azizzadeh encourages them to schedule a consultation.
 That way, Dr. Azizzadeh can evaluate a patient’s facial appearance and determine if hooded eyes are hindering their facial appearance.
 If Dr. Azizzadeh determines a patient is dealing with hooded eyes, he can then teach his patient about this issue and prepare and execute a custom treatment plan.

 What Are Hooded Eyes?